flengyel/ansible_secrets/docs/EXAMPLE_CRON_JOB.md

 import cx_Oracle as cx
 import sys

-# --- Start of modifications for secure password handling ---
+# --- Start: Required code block for secret retrieval ---

-# Add the shared helper library's parent directory to Python's path
-# This makes the 'import secret_retriever' call work reliably in cron.
 HELPER_LIB_PATH = "/usr/local/lib/ansible_secret_helpers"
 if HELPER_LIB_PATH not in sys.path:
     sys.path.append(HELPER_LIB_PATH)

 try:
+    # Import the high-level helper, which is the recommended approach
-    import secret_retriever
+    from connection_helpers import create_db_connection
 except ImportError:
-# A clear error message is crucial for debugging cronjobs
-        print(f"CRITICAL ERROR: Could not import secret_retriever from {HELPER_LIB_PATH}.
-Check path and permissions.", file=sys.stderr)
+    print(f"CRITICAL ERROR: Could not import helper modules from {HELPER_LIB_PATH}.
+Check path and permissions.", file=sys.stderr) sys.exit(1)
-        sys.exit(1)

-try:
-# Retrieve the 'oracle_db' password using the helper function
-    oracle_password = secret_retriever.get_password("oracle_db")
-    if not oracle_password:
-        raise RuntimeError("Retrieved empty password from credential store.") except Exception as e:
-    print(f"CRITICAL ERROR: Failed to retrieve Oracle DB password.
-Error: {e}", file=sys.stderr) sys.exit(1)

-# --- End of modifications ---
+# --- End of required code block ---

+# --- Database Connection Details ---
 dbhost = 'IAMPRDDB1.cuny.edu'
 dbport = '2483'
 dbsid  = 'PDIMOIG_HUD'

-datasrc = cx.makedsn(dbhost, dbport,service_name = dbsid)
+# Define the names of the secrets to be used for the connection.
+user_secret = 'cunyfirst_user' # The name of the secret for the username

-# Dynamically construct the connection string using the retrieved password
+pswd_secret = 'oracle_db'      # The name of the secret for the password
-# The username 'flengyel' is still here.
-This could also be managed as a secret if needed.
-constr = f'oracle+cx_oracle://flengyel:{oracle_password}@{datasrc}'

-# As a security measure, clear the plaintext password from memory as soon as it's used.
+# --- Main Logic ---
-oracle_password = None
+engine, conn = None, None

-# print(constr) # For debugging, do not leave uncommented

-engine = sqlalchemy.create_engine(constr,  max_identifier_length=128)
+try:
+    # Use the helper function to securely create the database connection.
+    # It handles secret retrieval and connection string creation internally.
-conn = engine.connect()
+    engine, conn = create_db_connection(
+        dbhost, dbport, dbsid, user_secret, pswd_secret
+    )

     stmt  = "SELECT DISTINCT "
     stmt += "REST OF SQL NOT SHOWN "

-result = conn.execute(stmt)
+    result = conn.execute(sqlalchemy.text(stmt))

-fh = open('daily_oim_usr_report.txt', 'w')
+    # Use a 'with' block for file handling to ensure it closes automatically
+    with open('daily_oim_usr_report.txt', 'w', newline='') as fh:
         outcsv = csv.writer(fh, delimiter='\t')
         outcsv.writerows(result)

-fh.close()
-# Corrected: close() is a method call
+except Exception as e:
+    print(f"CRITICAL ERROR: An error occurred during script execution.
+Error: {e}", file=sys.stderr) sys.exit(1)

+finally:
+    # Ensure database resources are always released
+    if conn:
         conn.close()
+    if engine:
         engine.dispose()
 ```

-## **Summary of How It Works with Your Cronjob**

-1. At 1:00 AM, `cron` runs `/ims/cunyfirst/dailyoim_venv.sh` as the user `flengyel`.
-2. The wrapper script (`dailyoim_venv.sh`) sets `LD_LIBRARY_PATH`, changes directory, and activates the Python virtual environment.
-3. It then executes the **modified** `cunyfirst.py` script.
-4. The Python script, now running as `flengyel` (who is a member of `appsecretaccess`), executes the `secret_retriever.get_password("oracle_db")` function.
-5. This function reads the GPG passphrase from `/opt/credential_store/.gpg_passphrase` and uses it to decrypt `/opt/credential_store/oracle_db_password.txt.gpg`.
-6. The decrypted password is returned and used to build the `sqlalchemy` connection string.
-7. The script connects to the Oracle database and proceeds as before.

-   This integration is seamless and requires no changes to the cron schedule or wrapper scripts.
-   The only change is making the Python script itself responsible for securely fetching the credentials it needs.